excid3/noticed/README.md

 ##### Translations

 We've added `translate` and `t` helpers like Rails has to provide an easy way of scoping translations.
-If the key starts with a period, it will automatically scope the key under `notifications` and the underscored name of the notification class it is used in.
+If the key starts with a period, it will automatically scope the key under `notifiers` and the underscored name of the notification class it is used in.

 For example:

- `t(".message")` looks up `en.notifications.new_comment.message`
+ `t(".message")` looks up `en.notifiers.new_comment.message`

 ##### User Preferences